UrzasLegacy/PySpeech/README.md

 - The script uses the Vosk speech recognition toolkit.
 - It captures audio using PyAudio.
 - Real-time transcription is printed to the console.
+- Only tested on Windows, but it should work on Linux/Mac

 ## Installation 🛠️